vivo-ai-lab/BlueLM/README_EN.md

 ## License

-Our code is licensed under the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) and [Community License for BlueLM Model](MODEL_LICENSE_EN.pdf).
+To make this project more open and flexible, serving more developers and users, starting from December 25, 2024, there will be a significant update to the open-source license of the large model for this project.
+It will change from the [Community License for BlueLM Model](MODEL_LICENSE_EN.pdf) to the [OpenAtom Model License](https://github.com/vivo-ai-lab/BlueLM/blob/main/OpenAtom%20Model%20License.pdf).

+Based on the newly introduced open-source license for the large model, users can use, modify, and distribute this project's large model with fewer restrictions.
+Please ensure that you read and understand the new [license](https://github.com/vivo-ai-lab/BlueLM/blob/main/OpenAtom%20Model%20License.pdf).
+We welcome any feedback regarding this change, and you can contact us through GitHub Issues.

 The BlueLM weights are completely open for academic research, and free commercial use is allowed after completing the [questionnaire](https://developers.vivo.com/buc/bluelm/apply).

 ## Citation